SAP/ui5-tooling/docs/pages/Configuration.md

 If you are not sure which framework is right for you, see our [documentation on the differences between OpenUI5 and SAPUI5](./SAPUI5.md#differences-between-openui5-and-sapui5).

 !!! warning
-    Projects that use the OpenUI5 framework can not depend on projects that use the SAPUI5 framework.
+   Projects that use the OpenUI5 framework cannot depend on projects that use the SAPUI5 framework.

 If you want to execute UI5 CLI commands directly in your project you also need to specify the framework version you want to use.
 Whenever you execute a UI5 CLI command, the framework version of the current root project is used.